Managing adaptive content

 Now that you know for which visitors you want to personalize the experience, it's time to create specific content for each segment.

-Go to the Content tab, click the Home page - Generic content item and add the adaptive content as follows:
+- Go to the Content tab, and click to open the content item where you want to add the adaptive content, such as a Homepage.

-1. In the Stack, go to the Section header and click the icon to personalize the element. personalization
+- In the Stack field, in our example it's called Content, go to a specific section like the Hero and click the icon to personalize the element.

-2. In the Adaptive content box, duplicate the section header.
-The original section header will automatically be used as the fallback content and linked to All other customers.
+- In the Adaptive content box, duplicate the section.
+The original section will automatically be used as the fallback content and linked to All other customers.

-5. (Optional) Drag and drop another content item or component into the adaptive content.
+- You can also drag and drop another content item or component into the adaptive content block.
 This feature gives you a wide array of options when adapting your content to a specific segment.

 At this point, you have successfully added adaptive content.